m2osw/eventdispatcher/README.md

 * Buffer Class -- a simple read/write FIFO which bufferize the data for you
 * Message Class -- the full featured FIFO implementation which accepts and sends messages
+* Permanent Class -- the full featured FIFO implementation accepting and sending messages which auto-reconnect on a loss of connectivity

 ## Message Dispatcher